Images Depict Mature Plants

 Persian Lime Trees for Sale Online

-Also known as the Tahiti lime tree, this tree produces the limes that are most commonly found in grocery stores.
-The thick-skinned fruit is the about size of a lemon and has a tart flavor that goes great in food and drinks.
-Unlike lemons, citrus tree does not have large thorns on its stems, making it more pet friendly as a houseplant.
+Also known as the Tahiti lime tree, this tree produces the limes most commonly found in grocery stores.
+The thick-skinned fruit is about the size of a lemon and has a tart flavor that goes great in food and drinks.
+Unlike lemons, this citrus tree does not have large thorns on its stems, making it more pet friendly as a houseplant.

-Although this tree is more cold-hardy than other citrus trees, it thrives in warm temperatures and is heat tolerant, but can be grown indoors near a sunny window in cooler climates.
-Be sure to provide your Persian Lime Tree with sufficient water, as this tree’s moisture content is extremely high for fruit production.
-We recommend thoroughly watering this tree at least once a week, and allowing it to fully drain.
+Although this tree is more cold-hardy than other citrus trees, it thrives in warm temperatures and is heat tolerant, but it can be grown indoors near a sunny window in cooler climates.
+Be sure to provide your Persian Lime Tree with sufficient water, as this tree’s moisture content is exceptionally high for fruit production.
+We recommend thoroughly watering this tree at least once a week and allowing it to drain fully.

-The Persian Lime Tree is a flowering fruit tree that grows vigorously, producing fruit all year long, although it usually matures in the fall.
-It is self-pollinating and proves to be quite easy to grow.
-The edible and versatile fruit is perfect for a plethora of recipes and pairs nicely with our Meyer Lemon Tree.
+The Persian Lime Tree is a flowering fruit tree that thrives, producing fruit all year long, although it usually matures in the fall.
+It is self-pollinating and proves to be relatively easy to grow.
+The edible and versatile fruit is perfect for many recipes and pairs nicely with our Meyer Lemon Tree.

-Read the product information below for more details on how to properly grow your Persian Lime Tree indoors and outdoors.
+Read the product information below for more details on properly growing your Persian Lime Tree indoors and outdoors.